inpsyde/translationmanager/CONTRIBUTOR.md

 The ID can be whatever you need in your translation plugin.
 You also may want to give us the current language via the `tmwp_get_current_language`, so that he translation agency and you afterwards know the origin language.

+### Module example

+Explanatory usages example for all main plugin hooks can be found in MultilingualPress connection class, found in `/includes/tmwp/module/class-mlp-connect.php`